Measles & Rubella Partnership heralds steep drop in region’s measles cases resulting from rapid progress in China, Japan and other countries.

 These findings were confirmed at a recent meeting of the World Health Organization’s Western Pacific Region’s Technical Advisory Group (TAG) for immunization.
 The TAG found that 32 of the 37 countries and areas in the region might already be free of endemic measles.

 “China’s national, provincial and local governments, together with communities are reaching unprecedented numbers of children with measles vaccine.
-In just three years, China’s immunization efforts have lowered measles cases to historic levels for the country and the Western Pacific region,” said Andrea Gay, executive director of children’s health at the UN Foundation, on behalf of the Measles & Rubella Initiative.
+In just three years, China’s immunization efforts have lowered measles cases to historic levels for the country and the Western Pacific region,” said Andrea Gay, executive director of children’s health at the UN Foundation, on behalf of the Measles & Rubella Partnership.

 Other countries that have made rapid progress against measles are Cambodia, Laos, Japan, Philippines and Viet Nam.
 Data presented to the TAG meeting showed how Cambodia, for example, made efforts to identify communities at highest risk of measles, prioritize them during measles campaigns in 2011, and improve their access to routine immunization services.
 These high-risk communities include ethnic minorities and people living in remote areas with limited access to regular health services.